GSA/idmanagement.gov/_fpki/common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>We are collaborating with CISA on a series of webinars to communicate upcoming changes and answer your questions. </li>
+	<li>We are collaborating with CISA on a series of webinars and virtual "office hours" sessions to communicate upcoming changes and answer your questions.</li>
-	<li><strong>Next webinar: Tuesday, November 17 at 10:30 am EST</strong> (email fpkirootupdate@gsa.gov for event details)</li>
-	<li>We encourage any relevant stakeholders in your organization to participate in the webinar.</li>
+	<li>E-mail fpkirootupdate@gsa.gov to join our e-mail distribution, and we'll follow-up once more information is available.</li>
   </ul>
   </td>
 </tr>